fhdk/BunsenLabs-Themes/README.md

-# bunsen-themes-dev
+# BunsenLabs-Themes
-Themes for BunsenLabs "Helium" / Debian "stretch"
+Themes from BunsenLabs for use in ArchLabs

 Only tested using libgtk-3.0 (3.22.8), YMMV.